Coronavirus digest: Australia's NSW sees worst pandemic day | DW | 03.09.2021

 In a Politburo meeting on Thursday, he said officials must "bear in mind that tightening epidemic prevention is the task of paramount importance which must not be loosened even a moment,'' the Korean Central News Agency reported on Friday.

-While emphasizing the need for material and technical means of virus prevention and increasing the qualification of health workers Kim also called for "further rounding off our style epidemic prevention system,'' KCNA said.
+While emphasizing the need for material and technical means of virus prevention and increasing the qualification of health workers, Kim also called for "further rounding off of our style of epidemic prevention system,'' KCNA said.

 In the United States, Florida is witnessing its deadliest surge in daily COVID-19 deaths since the pandemic began, according to federal figures published on Thursday.